 In the beginning, probably.
 Mature organizations will exercise both of these areas together at some point.
 You’ll declare a mock disaster and while the IT team performs the recovery of your apps and technology, the business team will be performing their functions.
 These integrated exercises take a lot more planning than just working on one side or the other.
-The teams involved will need to talk about dependencies and the scope of the exercise must be clearly defined.
+The teams involved will talk about dependencies and you must clearly define the scope of the exercise.

 It’s often the case that an organization’s testing is more mature in one area than another.
 Typically, the IT side (DR) is ahead of the business side in terms of preparedness, processes, and documentation.
 It might happen that in your joint exercise the DR team, for example, performs a simulated recovery while the BC side does only a tabletop exercise.

 An integrated exercise is something you work your way toward over time.
 Once you’ve done tabletops and increased the scope to include multiple apps and environments (this could require five or more smaller exercises), then you could consider an integrated test where you bring DR and BC together and run a combined exercise that leverages both plans.
 For a company just starting an exercise program, such a project might be two to five years down the road.

 This mostly depends on where you are in your exercise program.
 You have to walk before you can run.
 If you’ve yet to do tabletops, that’s the place to start.
 When you have validated your strategies through tabletop exercises, you’ll be ready to move on to simulated recovery exercises.
 Then, maybe to production recovery exercises.
 When you have substantial experience in testing both sides of your business (BC and DR), you will be ready to think about conducting an integrated exercise as described above.